gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Bedrock/Separated Illegal Guides/Illegal Formations Guide.md

 **1.10.0.3**
 - Bells that generate in villages generate in invalid configurations , and also currently have no block entity data.
 The invalid configurations are permanent, however the lack of block entity data is temporary.
 - Scaffolding can currently be supported by grindstones, which is an invalid block configuration
+- Invalid Coral and Seagrass Formations could be obtained by breaking the block beneath them which would cause them to be floating and then you can place invalid blocks underneath them

 **1.11.0**
 - In 1.11, you can place 16 buckets in a furnace fuel slot instead of just one